joshfire/woodman/getstarted.md

 logger.log('This is a log message at the log level');
 ```

-For a running example, check the [standalone example](examples/node.js/standalone.js) which may be run with:
+For a running example, check the [standalone example](https://github.com/joshfire/woodman/blob/master/examples/node.js/standalone.js):

 ```
 node examples/node.js/standalone.js
 ```

-### Using Woodman in a Web browser
+## <a id="web"></a>Using Woodman in a Web browser
 Using Woodman in a Web browser is essentially the same as using Woodman in a node.js application.
 To install Woodman, copy the `dist/woodman.js` file of this project to the JavaScript folder of your Web application (or [download the file](https://raw.github.com/joshfire/woodman/master/dist/woodman.js)).
 Reference that file from a `script` tag in the HTML page (the tag needs to appear before all scripts that make use of Woodman):

 ```html